AjayTomar3342/MSR-Assignment-3/README.md

 a.)
 Deciding Language Specific and General terms based on Language Type.

 b.)
-Adding the terms in the rudimentary if-else clause present on 243 of the msr_assignment_3.py file.
+Adding the terms in the rudimentary if-else clause present on line no. 85 of the msr_assignment_3.py file.

+The first step took majority(90%) of the time, and is definitely the essential step of this process.

+Collectively, both of these add up to categorize more desired commits into FC Category and thus addressing our threat to external validity.

+### Results:

+Results are also present in Data/Results.xlsx.
+Conclusions are divided into two categories below:

+#### Positive Conclusions:

+1.)

+#### Negative Conclusions: